Jim Green (activist)

+Jim Green is an anti-nuclear campaigner with Friends of the Earth Australia, and a regular media commentator on nuclear issues.

+Early life and education

-Jim Green is an anti-nuclear campaigner with Friends of the Earth Australia.
-Green is a regular media commentator on nuclear issues.
-He has an honours degree in public health from the University of Wollongong and was awarded a PhD in science and technology studies for his analysis of the Lucas Heights research reactor debates.
+Jim Green has an honours degree in public health from the University of Wollongong and was awarded a PhD in science and technology studies for his analysis of the Lucas Heights research reactor debates, titled "Reactors, Radioisotopes & the HIFAR Controversy".

 Issues

-Green and Peter Karamoskos (a nuclear radiologist) say there is growing scientific confidence in the linear no-threshold model for ionising radiation.
+Green campaigns against the use of nuclear technology in Australia, and as of June 2026 is national nuclear campaigner for Friends of the Earth Australia.
+Green, along with nuclear radiologist Peter Karamoskos, say there is growing scientific confidence in the linear no-threshold model for ionising radiation.

+Green has been a regular media commentator on nuclear issues, and wrote numerous articles for Green Left between 2005 and 2009.